graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Status Codes

+In case of errors that completely prevent the generation of a well-formed GraphQL response, the server SHOULD respond with the appropriate status code depending on the concrete error condition.

+Otherwise, the status codes depends on the media type with which the GraphQL response will be served:

 ### application/json

-If the response body is to use `application/json` media type then the server MUST always use the `200` status code, independent of errors occuring during or before execution.
+This section only applies when the response body is to use the `application/json` media type.

+The server SHOULD use the `200` status code, independent of errors occurring during or before execution.

 Note: A status code in the 4xx or 5xx ranges or status code 203 (and maybe others) could originate from intermediary servers; since the client cannot determine if an `application/json` response with arbitrary status code is a well-formed GraphQL response (because it cannot trust the source) we must use `200` status code to guarantee that the response comes from the server.

+If the GraphQL response contains a non-null {data} entry and no {errors} entry then the server MUST use the `200` status code.

+If the GraphQL response does not contain a {data} entry or the {data} entry is {null}, then the server MAY use a `4xx` or `5xx` status code.

+Note: This is for compatibility with legacy GraphQL servers, it is not recommended.

 ### application/graphql+json